Clinical Trial Regulatory Services in Africa

 How Are Clinical Trials Regulated?

-These regulations are followed by all clinical trial stakeholders, including sponsors, CROs, and all healthcare professionals working on the trial.
+These regulations are followed by all clinical trial stakeholders,

 Types of Clinical Trials